Accelerated Computations of Sensitivities for xVA: Exposure simulation and approximation

 For the remainder of the article, we will focus on the base case of $m=1$, i.e.\ {portfolios with a single, one-dimensional risk factor}.
 Particularly, in the numerical experiments of \Cref{sec:experiments} {and \Cref{sec:BermSwaptionExperiment}}, we will consider interest rate products whose price at time $t$ depends on the state of the underlying risk-free rate $r(t)$.
 The approximating functions $g(t, \cdot)$ can then be explicitly given in the Lagrange form

 after a suitable choice of interpolation nodes {$(x_1(t), \dots, x_N(t))$ has been chosen, and the corresponding exact valuations $(V(t, x_1(t)), \dots, V(t, x_N(t)))$ have been computed.
 We define the set of $N$ interpolation nodes by $\bm x_N(t)$.} The described polynomial of degree $N-1$ through a fixed choice of $N$ interpolation points is unique, {hence} a numerical implementation may equivalently utilize a different polynomial basis, or a numerically more stable form, like the barycentric interpolation formula.
-We refer to \cite{berrut2004barycentric} for a treatise on its derivation and advantages.
+We refer to \cite{berrut2004barycentric} for a treatise on its derivation and advantages. { \begin{rem} Equation \eqref{eq:gt} sheds light on the required level of regularity for the portfolio valuation V. Specifically, the Lagrange remainder $R(t, x) := V(t, x) - g(t, x)$ of the polynomial interpolation $g$ in $N$ points depends on the $N$th derivative of the target function.
+It holds, for some value $\xi \in [\min\limits_{1\leq k\leq N}(x_k), \max\limits_{1\leq k\leq N}(x_k)]$, that

+This suggests that the method may not be applicable if the $N$th derivative cannot be controlled.
+Conversely, a bounded $N$th derivative guarantee a certain quality of approximation over the domain spanned by the interpolation nodes.
+In \Cref{sec:errorana}, we extend this notion for expected exposures to the entire domain $\R$ of the interest rate risk factor. \end{rem} }

-{Monte Carlo exposure simulations can be greatly simplified with a stochastic collocation method, where exact valuations $V(t, \cdot)$ in \eqref{eq:ee} are replaced by approximations $g(t, \cdot)$.} This yields an approximation of the expected (positive) exposure. \begin{dfn}[Expected exposure approximation] At each monitoring date $t$, let $V(t, \cdot)\colon \R \to \R$ be a portfolio valuation function with stochastic risk factor $X(t)$.
+{Monte Carlo exposure simulations can be greatly simplified with a stochastic collocation method, where exact valuations $V(t, \cdot)$ in \eqref{eq:ee} are replaced by approximations $g(t, \cdot)$.} This yields an approximation of the expected (positive) exposure.

+\begin{dfn}[Expected exposure approximation] At each monitoring date $t$, let $V(t, \cdot)\colon \R \to \R$ be a portfolio valuation function with stochastic risk factor $X(t)$.
 Let $g(t, \cdot)$ be an approximation of the portfolio valuation.
 Then, the expected (positive) exposure approximation is given by

 with $M\in\mathbb{N}$ {samples of the risk factor.} \end{dfn} Notably, at every monitoring date $t$, each approximated expected exposure $\widetilde \EE(t_0, t)$ requires only $N$ (depending on the degree of the polynomials $g(t, \cdot)$) exact, expensive portfolio valuations and $M$ `cheap' valuations of the polynomial approximation, which can be undertaken at high numerical efficiency.
 This stands in contrast to the $M$ exact, expensive portfolio valuations in the classical approach \eqref{eq:ee}. \begin{rem} The approximation technique is not limited to basic xVA models that rely on isolated expected exposure terms.
 In general, the methods introduced here can be directly applied to many advanced xVA models, with the only requirement that explicit portfolio valuations take place within a Monte Carlo simulation.
 We outline the generalization on the example of unilateral CVA with wrong-way risk in \ref{sec:WWR}.